nestybox/sysbox/docs/developers-guide/build.md

 -   For local development and testing purposes, you can build Sysbox in any of the [supported distributions](docs/distro-compat.md).
-However, if you are planning to contribute to Sysbox's public respositories, you should then have a distro that carries the `shiftfs` module (e.g. Ubuntu Server versions for Bionic or Focal) so that you can properly test your changes with and without `shiftfs`.
+However, if you are planning to contribute to Sysbox's public repositories, you should then have a distro that carries the `shiftfs` module (e.g. Ubuntu Server versions for Bionic or Focal) so that you can properly test your changes with and without `shiftfs`.